[This article first appeared here in May 2020 and has been expanded and updated.]

 Products with the highest recycling rates in 2017 included lead-acid batteries (99.1%), corrugated boxes (88.4%), steel cans (70.9%), newspapers/mechanical papers (76.8%), major appliances (60.3%), aluminum cans (49.2%), mixed paper (48.3%), tires (39.9%) and certain consumer electronics (35.9%)."

-Today, almost every city, town and rural area has recycling curbside bins and separating our household trash for recycling has become a familiar and normal way of life.
+And these days, almost every city, town and rural area has recycling curbside bins and separating our household trash for recycling has become a familiar and normal way of life.

 However, what many homeowners don't realize is that there are other household items can be recycled, as well.